Tone (linguistics): Origin and development

 André-Georges Haudricourt established that Vietnamese tone originated in earlier consonantal contrasts and suggested similar mechanisms for Chinese.
 It is now widely held that Old Chinese did not have phonemically contrastive tone.
 The historical origin of tone is called tonogenesis, a term coined by James Matisoff.

 Tone as an areal feature

 Tone is sometimes an areal rather than a phylogenetic feature.
 That is to say, a language may acquire tones through bilingualism if influential neighbouring languages are tonal or if speakers of a tonal language shift to the language in question and bring their tones with them.
 The process is referred to as contact-induced tonogenesis by linguists.
-In other cases, tone may arise spontaneously and surprisingly fast: the dialect of Cherokee in Oklahoma has tone, but the dialect in North Carolina does not although they were separated only in 1838.
+In other cases, tone may arise spontaneously and surprisingly fast: the dialect of Cherokee in Oklahoma has tone, but the dialect in North Carolina does not, even though they were only separated in 1838.
+Hong Kong English is tonal, a result of the contact between non-tonal British English with Hong Kong Cantonese, a tonal language; a similar process of tonogenesis has happened in Singapore English, although under slightly different conditions of linguistic contact, resulting in different tonal outcomes.